The American Lawyer

 The American Lawyer is a monthly legal magazine and website published by ALM Media.
 The periodical and its parent company, ALM (then American Lawyer Media), were founded in 1979 by Steven Brill.

 In 1983, journalist and lawyer Tom Goldstein wrote an in-depth review of The American Lawyer that was published by the Columbia Law Review, observing that, following "a series of court decisions since 1977" that allowed self-promotion by lawyers; the magazine was the first to treat law as a business, rather than solely as a profession.

 In 1986, American Lawyer Media purchased Review Business Publications of Miami, which included four southern Florida newspapers: Broward Review, Palm Beach Review, Miami Review, and South Florida Medical Review.

 Warner Media, (later TimeWarner), a minority shareholder in the company, acquired Brill's stake in 1997.
 That July, TimeWarner Inc. sold American Lawyer Media's print holdings to Wasserstein Perella & Co.

 The company was acquired, in 2001, by Dresdner Bank, then renamed Dresdner Kleinwort Wasserstein (DrKW).
 Dresdner subsequently merged with Allianz.
 In 2007, ALM was purchased by Incisive Media for US$630 million.
 In 2014, Wasserstein & Co. led a group of investors that acquired ALM Media from Incisive parent Apax Partners and its creditor Royal Bank of Scotland.

-The publication also sponsors annual The American Lawyer Industry Awards.
+The publication also sponsors annually The American Lawyer Industry Awards.